 Pre-filters don’t improve performance.
 What they do is capture large particles which your HEPA filter would otherwise capture.
 The benefit is that they spare your HEPA filter by allowing it to last longer.

 Many smells are volatile organic compounds, which means carbon filters help capture smells.
-Scientists tested the effectiveness of carbon for neutralizing foul odours and used real human noses to judge the effectiveness thereby proving carbon worked.
+Scientists tested the effectiveness of carbon for neutralizing foul odors and used real human noses to judge the effectiveness thereby proving carbon worked.

 A big problem with HEPA filters is that they eventually get full, and you have to throw them away.
 Never fear!
 Some companies claim to have washable HEPA filters to solve that problem.
 Some purifier “experts” also recommend simply washing your HEPA.